Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Results

-In Fig.~\ref{fig:ams2Params_Ein} we display the best-fit parameter space for $2\to2$ scattering with the AMS-02 positron data from~\cite{PhysRevLett.122.041102} and the over-lap regions with the anti-proton and Fermi-LAT galactic centre gamma-ray parameter spaces.
-In order to account for uncertainties in the modelling of Milky-way DM halo we display the thermal relic cross-section~\cite{steigman2012} as a band, in order to represent the fact that models within this band are compatible with the relic value up to systematic uncertainties.
-The uncertainties are derived entirely from estimates of $\rho_\odot$ (see for instance \cite{Weber_2010} and \cite{dmlocal2019}).
+In Fig.~\ref{fig:ams2Params_Ein} we display the best-fit parameter space for $2\to2$ scattering with the AMS-02 positron data from \cite{PhysRevLett.122.041102} and the over-lap regions with the anti-proton and Fermi-LAT galactic centre gamma-ray parameter spaces.
+In order to account for uncertainties in the modelling of Milky-way DM halo we display the thermal relic cross-section \cite{steigman2012} as a band, in order to represent the fact that models within this band are compatible with the relic value up to systematic uncertainties.
+The uncertainties are derived entirely from estimates of $\rho_\odot$ (see for instance \cite{Weber_2010,dmlocal2019}).
 The plots in Fig.~\ref{fig:ams2Params_Ein} show that crucial overlap regions fall slightly above the relic band.
-The regions for all three excesses do not mutually overlap, although it must be noted that systematic issues with the positron and gamma-ray data~\cite{PhysRevLett.122.041102,Ackermann_2017} indicate that there may be missing ingredients in the astrophysical modelling.
+The regions for all three excesses do not mutually overlap, although it must be noted that systematic issues with the positron and gamma-ray data \cite{PhysRevLett.122.041102,Ackermann_2017} indicate that there may be missing ingredients in the astrophysical modelling.
 Despite this, the 3 regions cluster close together and converge close to the relic region.
-The presented figure shows the best-case overlap which requires the MED diffusion scenario and an Einasto (or NFW) halo with the parameters drawn from Ref.~\cite{ppdmcb1}.
+The presented figure shows the best-case overlap which requires the MED diffusion scenario and an Einasto (or NFW) halo with the parameters drawn from \cite{ppdmcb1}.
+Note that updated diffusion parameters would increase the DM flux and thus reduce the required cross-sections slightly~\cite{G_nolini_2021}.
 The fact that the uncontracted Einasto and NFW halos produced a closer agreement means that this overlap does not favour a more speculative contracted halo (as is often necessary for DM modelling of these excesses historically) and is compatible with non-extremal diffusion conditions.
-This stands in contrast with model independent searches like \cite{Di_Mauro_2021}, where it is argued that a contracted DM profile is favoured for a DM-related explanation of the galactic centre excess spectrum from~\cite{Ackermann_2017}.
-It is notable that despite our inclusion of a large positron background from a nearby pulsar~\cite{Fang_2019} the favoured cross-sections remain large, indicating that DM is still playing a role in reconciling the AMS-02 positron data.
+This stands in contrast with model independent searches like \cite{Di_Mauro_2021}, where it is argued that a contracted DM profile is favoured for a DM-related explanation of the galactic centre excess spectrum from \cite{Ackermann_2017}.
+This difference may be down to the fact that we only make a spectral comparison to the excess, whereas cases like \cite{Di_Mauro_2021} motivate the halo shape via spatial matching as well.
+It is notable that, despite our inclusion of a large positron background from a nearby pulsar \cite{Fang_2019}, the favoured cross-sections remain large, indicating that DM is still playing a role in reconciling the AMS-02 positron data.
 We have made some initial verification that the parameter space of the 2HDM+$S$ model that describes LHC and astrophysics data are not excluded by direct DM searches.
-In particular, for a Type-II 2HDM+$S$ limits become weak when the ratio of the vacuum expectation values of the complex doublets, $\tan{\beta}<1$~\cite{Bell:2016ekl}, which is preferred by the LHC data~\cite{vonBuddenbrock:2018xar}.
+In particular, for a Type-II 2HDM+$S$ limits become weak when the ratio of the vacuum expectation values of the complex doublets, $\tan{\beta}<1$ \cite{Bell:2016ekl}, which is preferred by the LHC data \cite{vonBuddenbrock:2018xar}.
 This evasion of direct detection is possible as $S$ acts as a mediator between DM and the SM and is not produced directly from the SM at the LHC (it results from $H$ decays).
 This allows the direct signal to remain small without affecting the collider or indirect results.
 However, more in-depth analysis may be needed on this point.
 The best-fit DM parameter spaces are summarised in Tables~\ref{tab:ein_params} and \ref{tab:nfw_params}.